What is acute

 - excessive alcohol consumption

-NSAIDs and corticosteroids are the most common causes of acute
+medications) are the most common causes of acute gastritis.

 Other causes that are less common include:

 - extreme stress

 - autoimmune disorders, which may cause the immune system to attack the

 - digestive diseases and disorders such as Crohn’s disease